 TV channels cut Dmitriev statement from reports of press conference

 A press conference to mark the unveiling of the vast Wall of Sorrow on Sakharov Avenue in Moscow this coming Monday, 30 October, ended with a statement about the Dmitriev case.
+Not one of Russia's nationwide TV channels mentioned that statement in its coverage of the event, reports today's Novaya gazeta "A matter of conscience, … Continue reading TV channels cut Dmitriev statement from reports of press conference

 “Restoring the Names”, 2017

-“From 10 am to 10 pm on Sunday, 29 October, we shall be reading out the names of the victims of political repression here in Moscow,” announces an item on the Restoring the Names page on Facebook.
-“The Memorial Society has organised this event for ten years, ever since 2007.
-One after another, people will get up and read from the list.
-Yet thus far we have barely read half of the names of the 40,000 people executed in and around Moscow during the pre-war period.”
+"From 10 am to 10 pm on Sunday, 29 October, we shall be reading out the names of the victims of political repression here in Moscow," announces an item on the Restoring the Names page on Facebook.
+"The Memorial Society has organised this event for ten years, ever since 2007.
+One after another, people will … Continue reading “Restoring the Names”, 2017

 Remember Sandarmokh & the Imprisoned Historian of the Terror